putra-asmarjoe/TaskManager/README.md

 - Implement input validation to prevent SQL injection and other attacks.
 - Use environment variables to securely manage sensitive data.
 - Implement authentication and authorization using JWT.
+- Implement rate limiting to protect the API from abuse and ensure fair usage.

 ## License